 The first round

 The first time you analyze—design—develop your instructional product you have to do your best from the information you have.
 Usually, there is little data showing how your product performs.
-Sure, you beta test it, but that is often with a limited audience.
+Sure, you beta test it first in a learning environment, but that is often with a limited audience.